Skip to main content

 Enjoy National Pretzel Day in Philly

-Figure-eight shaped, fused together in fives and slightly damp (so the salt melts), Philly soft pretzels are a doughy delight to be enjoyed anytime, but the twists get the spotlight each April 26 on National Pretzel Day.
-Celebrate the holiday at spots like Center City Soft Pretzel Co., Tasty Twisters Bakery, A&A Soft Pretzels, Bernie’s Pretzel Bakery or any of the region’s Philly Pretzel Factory and Wawa locations, or from your favorite street vendor, corner convenience store or bakery, many of which will offer free samples for pretzel day.
-Don’t forget the spicy brown mustard.
+Celebrate the holiday at spots like Center City Soft Pretzel Co., Tasty Twisters Bakery, A&A Soft Pretzels, Bernie’s Pretzel Bakery, any of the region’s Philly Pretzel Factory and Wawa locations, or from your favorite street vendor, corner convenience store or bakery, many of which will offer free samples for pretzel day.
+The only question you need to answer … yellow or spicy brown mustard?

 read more